barbagroup/cuIBM/README.md

 ## Examples

-These are available in the default installation:
+The following are available in the default installation:

 * `LidDrivenCavityRe100`: Flow in a lid-driven cavity with Reynolds number 100.